 We all know that artificial intelligence is going to be a large part of our future.
 What we don’t know is how AI is going to treat us, its creators.
 Will it be benevolent, or will it turn on us?
 There’s a compelling case to be made for the latter, given how we treat our world and our tech.

-Parallel Minds takes place in a near-future where a pair of scientists have created a revolutionary, AI-powered contact lens which allows people to re-live their memories.
+Parallel Minds takes place in the near future, where a pair of scientists have created a revolutionary, AI-powered contact lens that allows people to re-live their memories.
 Things seem promising right up until the lead scientist is killed under mysterious circumstances.
-This is when the gruff detective with a checkered past arrives to solve the case, and takes on the junior scientist as his partner for the case.
+This is when the gruff detective with a checkered past arrives to solve the case and takes on the junior scientist as his partner for the case.

 Continue reading “Blood in the Snow Review: ‘Parallel Minds’ looks at our near future through an indigenous lens”

 Most of us claim that we are tired of computer-generated effects.
 We’re tired of fake blood spurts and CGI animals and all of it.
 If you’ve found yourself thinking this lately then Bloodthirsty, the new werewolf movie from Amelia Moses might be for you.

 Following young pop star Grey (Lauren Beatty) whose hunger for success as she struggles to make her second album comes in parallel with a very different kind of hunger.
 All her life, she has been hallucinating that she is turning into an animal, that she wants to stalk and eat animals raw and bloody in the woods.
 These nightmares keep her up at night despite the best efforts of her doctor (Michael Ironside, in a small but fun cameo) to medicate them away.

 When she heads to the remote home of reclusive music producer Vaughn (Greg Bryk) with her girlfriend Charlie (Katharine King So), that idea that these impulses are simply the product of a troubled mind is thrown sharply into doubt.